-Core K-6 textbooks adopted by the San Bernardino City Unified School District Board of Education are selected from the State adopted list of materials.
-Transitional Kindergarten materials are from the district's most recent local adoption.
-These materials are standards-based and are rigorously reviewed by San Bernardino City Unified School District textbook adoption committees to assure that selections will meet the unique needs of all learners, including English language learners, advanced learners, at-risk students and special needs students.
+Core middle school textbooks adopted by the San Bernardino City Unified School District Board of Education are selected from the State adopted list of materials.
+All materials are standards-based and rigorously reviewed by San Bernardino City Unified School District textbook adoption committees to assure that selections will meet the unique needs of all learners, including English language learners, advanced learners, at-risk students and special needs students.
 Textbooks are usually adopted for an eight-year cycle.
+The district has exercised local control to assure that textbooks not from the most recent State adopted list of materials are aligned with state standards.